2021 GradStart recruitment

 You can apply to 2021 GradStart if you:

 - complete your nursing or midwifery degree between 1 June 2020 and 31 May 2021. *

-- meet all the requirements to become a registered nurse or registered midwife with the Nursing and Midwifery Board of Australia (NMBA) prior to the agreed date of your employment commencing. **
+- meet all the requirements to become a registered nurse or registered midwife with the Nursing and Midwifery Board of Australia (NMBA) before the agreed date that you'll start work. **

 - hold Australian citizenship or hold a visa that allows ongoing full-time employment in Australia.

 * completion means final result received that leads to initial registration as a Registered Nurse (RN) or Registered Midwife (RM)